 Sweet Potato Waffles

-- 2 cups old-fashioned oats or all-purpose flour
+- 2 cups rolled oats

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- ½ tsp salt
+- ½ teaspoon salt

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- ½ tsp nutmeg
+- ½ teaspoon nutmeg

-- ¼ tsp ground ginger
+- ¼ teaspoon ground ginger

-- 2 eggs
+- 2 large eggs

 - 2 cups sweet potato puree from 2-3 sweet potatoes, recipe in card

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - Place the milk, eggs, sweet potato puree, and vanilla extract in the blender.
 Add the flour/oat mixture on top of the wet ingredients.
 By placing the wet ingredients on the bottom of the blender, the batter will come together much easier.
-Blend until the batter is smooth and all the ingredients evenly incorporated.
+Blend until the batter is smooth and all the ingredients are evenly incorporated.
 This is a thicker batter.
 However, if too thick, add up to 3 tablespoons of additional milk.

-- Ladle ⅓ cup of mixture unto each waffle iron (use the amount directed per your waffle maker) and cook until golden on both sides.
+- Ladle ⅓-1/2 cup of the batter unto each waffle iron (use the amount directed per your waffle maker) and cook until golden on both sides.